Election Day · September 16, 2026

 • $54,129 in active collections — $0 collected

-• Five DBPR complaints filed — records denied
+• Five DBPR complaints — state senator's office involved

 • Entirely unelected board — all members appointed